 We spent a great deal of time at my favorite local nursery, Christianson’s, and the owners John and Toni were generous enough to let us tour their personal garden too.
 Both the nursery and their home garden were incredibly inspiring.
 It was during one of our conversations that Anne Belovich came up and I decided to reach out and see if we could pay her a visit.

-Many years had passed since we last spoke, but Anne, now age 97, was still just as wonderful as I had remembered.
+Many years had passed since we last spoke, but Anne, now in her late 90s, was still just as wonderful as I had remembered.

 While she didn’t have the energy to personally take us around the garden, her lovely family gave the ladies and me a tour and then turned us loose with our clippers and notebooks to cut as many roses as we possibly could.